semanticsgraz/Semantics-Graz/index.md

 3. Previous talks, publications
 4. Work in progress, ideas, and squibs
 5. Connected Projects
   a.
 Experiment advertising
   b.
 Linglab
   c.
 The Erotetic and the Aesthetic
   d.
 Exhaustivity in Questions
-e.	…
 6. Blog-News